Simple Organization Tips…

 Put the Kids to Work

 I would love to say that homeschooling makes it easier for all kids to stay on top of their chores, but that isn’t always the case.
 Some kids, like my oldest, will need constant reminders.
-Others will pick it up quick and easy.
-Either way, it’s a learning process for the entire family, but it’s essential!
-Kids need to learn how to function as adults, giving them responsibilities around the house is the best place to start.
+Others will pick it up quickly and easily.

 Get your kids involved, and don’t give up!